tinyos/tinyos-main/apps/AntiTheft/README.txt

 Usage:

-The following instructions will get you started with the AntiTheft demo (the instructions are for mica2 motes, replace mica2 with micaz if using micaz motes)
+The following instructions will get you started with the AntiTheft demo (the instructions are for mica2 motes, replace mica2 with micaz or iris if using either of those motes)

-1. Compile the root and node code for the antitheft application for your platform (mica2 or micaz):
+1. Compile the root and node code for the antitheft application for your platform (mica2, micaz or iris):

     $ (cd Nodes; make mica2)
     $ (cd Root; make mica2)